wellyshen/react-cool-form/docs/getting-started/form-state.md

 // 🙆🏻‍♀️ It's OK, in most case the form's validation will be triggered less frequently const errors = getState("errors");
-// 🙆🏻‍♀️ But if there's a frequently triggered validation, get the target error instead const fooError = getState("errors.foo");
+// 🙆🏻‍♀️ But if a validation is triggered frequently, get the target error instead const fooError = getState("errors.foo");

 // 🙆🏻‍♀️ It's OK, they are triggered less frequently